 Consider some small decorative flourishes here and there, such as changing the handles on the kitchen cabinets or changing the taps in the bathroom.

 A new matching kettle, toaster and mugs will brighten your mood and in the bathroom check to make sure the shower curtain or screen hasn’t attracted the dreaded mould.
 It’s easy enough to run a shower curtain through a machine wash and re-treat it.
 But why not splash out on a replacement and get some matching towels too?

 These small changes can make a big difference to the look of your caravan and they’ll make you feel like you’ve got something new.

-Investing in some new outdoor furniture and even some planters and bedding plants with make your caravan’s outside space more appealing and feel more relaxing.
+Investing in some new outdoor furniture and even some planters and bedding plants will make your caravan’s outside space more appealing and feel more relaxing.
 Or you could simply buy some new cushions for your outdoor seating to give it a boost of colour!
 If you don’t have a verandah you could always speak to your park about the costs involved to really spruce up the outside space.

-Make sure any modifications you make to your static caravan or lodge doesn’t effect any warranties and if you’re making significant changes which could affect your sums insured then let your static caravan insurance provider know to make sure you’re adequately covered.
+Make sure any modifications you make to your static caravan or lodge doesn’t affect any warranties and if you’re making significant changes which could affect your sums insured then let your static caravan insurance provider know to make sure you’re adequately covered.

 Over to you